Losing your job and getting retrenched

-Though I do not have a good understanding about black tax, my friend Thando from “small steps 2 freedom” (YouTube here and Twitter here) wrote an article (here) for me to explain this in more detail.
-What I can say, is that we need to manage expectations of others when we are feeling a financial pinch.
+Though I do not have a good understanding of black tax, my friend Thando from “small steps 2 freedom” (YouTube here and Twitter here) wrote an article (here) for me to explain this in more detail.
+What I can say, is that we need to manage the expectations of others when we are feeling a financial pinch.

 Planning your finances

 As everyone knows, I hate the word budgeting.
-But I love knowing in details where my money is going and managing it.
+But I love knowing in detail where my money is going and managing it.
 Whichever method you manage your money, it is recommended to cut out all unnecessary spending.

 As your income will be a lot less, it makes sense to cut all non-essential spending.
 The might include takeaways, massages and subscriptions like gym and Netflix.

 I want to be clear here: lifestyle creep does not back off easily.
 Yet, if it does become a thing of survival, it’s essential for you to apply the brakes.